anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

    * - int.acc.01
      - Acceleration
-     - The Architecture **should** provide an open and standard acceleration interface to VNFs.
+     - The Architecture **should** provide an open and standard acceleration interface to VNFs
      -
    * - int.acc.02
      - Acceleration
-     - The Architecture **should not** rely on SR-IOV PCI-Pass through for acceleration interface exposed to VNFs.”
+     - The Architecture **should not** rely on SR-IOV PCI-Pass through for acceleration interface exposed to VNFs
      - duplicate of inf.acc.03 under "Infrastructure Recommendation"

 Tenant Recommendations